If you’re planning to grow a summer garden, you’re most likely going to grow tomatoes in it.

-They produce smaller fruit than their indeterminate cousins, but work well for gardeners that need a large harvest early (for example, if you got a late start or have a summer vacation planned) or a large harvest all at once (like for canning or drying).
+They produce smaller fruit than their indeterminate cousins, but work well for gardeners that need a large harvest early (for example, if you got a late start or have a summer vacation planned) or those that need a large harvest all at once (like for homemade tomato sauce or oven-dried tomatoes).

 The amount of flowers and fruits set depends on the variety of tomato.
 Some only set a handful of flowers at a time, while others (particularly cherry types) set dozens all at once.

-My tried-and-true indeterminate varieties for flavor, texture, and excellent production in the garden include Cherokee Purple, Black Krim, Chocolate Cherry, Red and Yellow Brandywine, Green Zebra, Speckled Roman, and Cuore Di Bue.
+My tried-and-true indeterminate varieties for flavor, texture, and excellent production in the garden include Cherokee Purple, Black Krim, Red and Yellow Brandywine, Cuore Di Bue, Green Zebra, Artisan Tiger Stripes Blend, and Chocolate Cherry.

 2. Start your seeds early.